Eoin McHugh: Personal life

 McHugh went to Boston in 2018 aware that he would have a job in marketing at AIB in Dublin when he returned to Ireland.
 In mid-2019, he went back to live in Kilcar and took up the post of Marketing and Regulations Manager at Ocean Knowledge there.
 His cousin and (teammate at club and with county) Ryan McHugh also works there.
 Ocean Knowledge makes two kinds of fertilsers from a western Ireland (mostly Donegal) based seaweed known as Ascophyllum Nodosum.
 This is then distributed internationally to sports venues, such as stadiums and golf courses for use on their grass.
 Among the venues which deal with Ocean Knowledge are the Bernabeu, Croke Park and London's Emirates Stadium.

 The McHugh cousins, Eoin and Ryan, often play golf together.

+Both his parents died following a traffic collision in August 2026.